haquocdat543/k8s-cluster-setup/cloud/handcloud/README.md

 # K8s cluster setup by hand on smartphone
 This is a demonstration of k8s cluster setup by hand collaborate with AWS ( Amazon Web Services )
 ## Prerequisites
-A smartphone.
+* A smartphone.

-A aws account
+* A aws account
+* Terminus
 ## Step 1.
-Login to AWS console
+Login to AWS console and navigate to EC2
 ![step1](./numberized-images/1.jpg)
 ## step 2.
 Launch instaces ( t3.small at least and select your key pair )
 ![step2](./numberized-images/2.jpg)